UNLV rallies from 12 down to defeat No. 21 Dayton 60-52 - WHIZ News

 Dayton again without point guard Malachi Smith.
 He has missed the first three games with an ankle injury, and his return is uncertain.

 Another player, Toumani Camara, had ice on his left knee.
-He averaged 14.5 points through the first two games, and had four points and six rebounds in the first half against UNLV (2-1).
+He averaged 14.5 points through the first two games, and had four points and six rebounds in the first half against UNLV.

 BIG PICTURE